sameercodes28/KGVilla/README.md

 *   **Real-Time Chat:** Discuss the project with an AI consultant to optimize costs ("How can I save 500k SEK?").
 *   **Bilingual:** Instant toggling between English and Swedish.

+## 🛡 Quality Assurance

+We use a "Shift Left" strategy to catch errors before they reach the cloud.

+*   **Husky & Lint-Staged:** Every commit automatically runs a type check (`tsc`) and linter.
+If your code has errors, you cannot commit it.
+*   **Error Boundaries:** If the app crashes in production, users see a friendly "Blueprint Blew Away" screen with a one-click debug report generator.
+*   **Telemetry:** We log key actions to `logger.ts`, which helps LLMs (like Gemini/Claude) debug issues by providing a recent history of events.

 ## 🛠 Technical Architecture

 The project is built on a **Serverless Cloud Native** stack: